iamsitting/iamsitting.github.io/content/papers/security.md

 The believer cannot mature if he is always questioning whether he belongs.
 The fear of losing salvation becomes the very thing that prevents the Christian from going on to maturity—and that is precisely what Hebrews 6 warns against.

+The pastoral problems with insecurity are severe, but that doesn't automatically validate eternal security.
+The objections to security—while often more philosophical than exegetical—represent genuine concerns that any robust theology must address.

+## A Closer Look at Objections to Eternal Security

+While the insecurity position appeals to several serious passages of Scripture, it's worth noting that many of the most forceful objections to eternal security are not exegetical, but moral, ethical, rational, or theological in nature.

+These objections often sound less like "the Bible says…" and more like "But that doesn't seem fair…" or "That would make people careless…"

+1. **Motivation Objection**
+   > "If salvation can't be lost, what's the motivation to live righteously?"

+   This view assumes that fear of losing salvation is the primary driver of Christian obedience.

+2. **Justice Objection**
+   > "How can God save someone who continues in sin?"

+   The concern here is that security makes God appear permissive or unjust.

+3. **Authenticity Objection**
+   > "Isn't it just redefining salvation when we say someone who fell away was never saved?"

+   This objection critiques the idea that a true believer can never fall away by saying it's a no-lose proposition that lacks meaningful criteria.

+4. **Fear of Cheap Grace**
+   > "If salvation is secure, people will live however they want."

+   The idea here is that grace must be bounded by threat or consequence to be effective.

+These objections are not without emotional and pastoral weight, but they reveal something crucial: that the rejection of eternal security is often driven less by careful exegesis of the text, and more by what is assumed must be true of God, faith, or the believer's moral accountability.

+In other words, the debate over security is not just scriptural—it is also moral, theological, and psychological.
+And that means the question becomes: are ethical instincts being allowed to interpret Scripture, or is Scripture being allowed to reshape those instincts?

+This moral weight, however, is not one-sided.
+In the next section, it becomes clear that insecurity carries its own serious theological and pastoral consequences—ones that are often overlooked but equally destabilizing.

+Here's the fundamental problem: both traditional positions create real difficulties for Christian living.
+Insecurity produces anxiety that actually prevents spiritual growth; security faces legitimate concerns about motivation and moral responsibility.
+What we need is an approach that keeps the grace of eternal security while addressing the real concerns people have about it.
+The doctrine of Kingdom reward and discipline does exactly that.

 ## The Kingdom Reward Doctrine: A Forgotten Third Way

-If salvation is eternally secure, what becomes of motivation?
-If a believer cannot lose their salvation, what incentive remains to live righteously, to endure suffering, or to pursue holiness?
+If salvation is eternally secure, what's the motivation to live right?
+If believers can't lose their salvation, why should they endure suffering or pursue holiness?

-These are fair and weighty pastoral questions that arise from genuine concern for Christian living.
-But they assume a binary that Scripture does not: that the only consequence for sin or negligence must be the loss of salvation.
-Scripture presents a better, fuller vision—a theology of reward and loss within the Kingdom of God that addresses these pastoral concerns while preserving the security of salvation.
+These are fair questions that come from genuine concern for how Christians actually live.
+But they assume something Scripture doesn't—that the only meaningful consequence for sin or spiritual laziness must be losing salvation itself.
+Scripture gives us a better picture: a theology of reward and loss within God's Kingdom that addresses these concerns while keeping salvation secure.

 This perspective, often articulated among Brethren teachers and faithful expositors, distinguishes between eternal salvation and eternal reward.
 Or as this framework expresses it:

-> **“Once saved, always saved—but not once forgiven, always forgiven.”**
+> **"Once saved, always saved—but not once forgiven, always forgiven."**

+This framework necessarily reinterprets several passages traditionally used against eternal security.
+Rather than dismissing these texts, this position takes them seriously as referring to loss of reward rather than loss of salvation.
+(See appendix for detailed analysis of Matthew 7:21-23, Hebrews 6:4-6, and other key passages.)

 ### A. Salvation Is Secure, But Reward Is Conditional